 The scene in which Harry tells Lloyd to throw salt over his shoulder is very similar to a scene in The Three Stooges short Beer and Pretzels (1933).
 Ted Healy throws a salt shaker over his shoulder, causing a fight.
 The Farrelly Brothers went on to direct The Three Stooges (2012).

-During Lloyd Christmas's (Jim Carrey) dream sequence, when it looks like the chef has defeated him - he got brutally beaten up and literally had his head kicked in - Lloyd rises to his feet and says, "Eeuueh", to the chef who looks somewhat uneasy.
-Carrey also says, "Eeuueh", in The Mask (1994) released the same year as this film.
+During Lloyd's dream sequence, when it looks like the chef has defeated him - he got brutally beaten up and literally had his head kicked in - Lloyd rises to his feet and says, "Eeuueh", to the chef who looks somewhat uneasy.
+Jim Carrey also says, "Eeuueh", in The Mask (1994) released the same year as this film.

 One of Jim Carrey's co-stars in this film, Lauren Holly plays Mary Swanson.
-In The Mask (1994) one of Carrey's co-stars, Cameron Diaz went on to play the titular character Mary in There's Something About Mary (1998).
-Incidentally Dumb and Dumber director Peter Farrelly co-directed it with his brother Bobby Farrelly.
+In The Mask (1994) one of Carrey's co-stars, Cameron Diaz went on to play the titular character Mary in There's Something About Mary (1998), also by the Farrelly Brothers.
 In their respective films both Carrey and Diaz sport outrageous hairstyles.

 To edit a trivia item, tap it